-Guinea Bissau Explorer
+Senegal and Guinea Bissau Explorer

-Tour Overview
+Overview

-A great opportunity to see the best of Senegal and Guinea Bissau.
+A great opportunity to see the best of Senegal and Guinea Bissau in our Senegal Tour.
 We start our adventure in the Senegalese capital Dakar and explore this bustling city before immersing ourselves in the slave history at Goree Island.
 Then we head to northern Senegal, reaching the border with Mauritania and the Djoudj National Park, a natural oasis composed of hundreds of miles of partially flooded land.
 Our next stop is the holy city of Touba where we visit its Grand Mosque.
 Our adventure continues as we explore the Saloum Delta by canoe and visit some villages of the Sérère ethnic group.

 After travelling back to Dakar, we continue by air on an afternoon flight to Bissau, capital of tiny Guinea Bissau – one of West Africa’s truly ‘undiscovered’ destinations.
 Few western travellers make it to this former Portuguese colony, but those that do return full of incredible experiences and memories of a stunning part of the continent.
 From Bissau, we travel by boat to the magnificent Bijagos Islands – a group of islands where traditional culture is at its strongest and ancient customs still hold sway.
 We visit local communities to learn about their lifestyles, some of the most traditional on the continent.
 The joy of this trip is the fact that you will be visiting an almost untouched corner of Africa; expect truly genuine encounters with local people and feel privileged to be one of the very few to have travelled here.